Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 parameters file, or directly from the parameters content.

 This value is ignored if `ssl_cipher_suite` is `modern` or `intermediate`.
-The reason is that `modern` has no ciphers that needs this, and `intermediate` uses `ffdhe2048`.
+The reason is that `modern` has no ciphers that need this, and `intermediate` uses `ffdhe2048`.

 See http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_dhparam